ABC Blog

 How to Get Rid of Termites

 Termite control isn’t a DIY project.
-First of all, you need to locate where termites damage is, which can be extremely difficult for a homeowner, since subterranean termites attack your home through underground tunnels.
+First, you must locate where termite damage is, which can be extremely difficult for a homeowner since subterranean termites attack your home through underground tunnels.
 Damage typically occurs in areas we don’t see and aren’t easy to access, including inside our walls and within our foundations.
-Once you locate the millions of termites that could be feeding on your living structure, you’ll need to apply termiticide using specialized equipment, both of which are not usually available at your local home improvement store.
+Once you locate the millions of termites that could feed on your living structure, you’ll need to apply termiticide using specialized equipment, which is not usually available at your local home improvement store.
 For these reasons, experts at the Environmental Protection Agency recommend hiring a pest professional to handle an infestation.

 Making your home and property less appealing to termite colonies is the best way homeowners can avoid having to get rid of an actual termite infestation.
 There are several steps you can take as a homeowner to keep termites away from your home:

-1. Use treated wood for outdoor structures like decks, fences and pergolas, since termites typically avoid the chemicals that are used in treated wood.
+1. Use treated wood for outdoor structures like decks, fences, and pergolas since termites typically avoid the chemicals used in treated wood.

 ABC Is The Answer To Your Termite Problems

-Perhaps the most important step you can take to protect your home from termites is to set up annual termite inspections with ABC Home & Commercial.
-Our experienced termite professionals can determine a plan for using termiticides to treat the soil around your home as well as any wooden structures that may show termite damage.
-If you suspect a termite infestation in your home, you can rely on the pest control specialists at ABC to diagnose the problem and come up with a solution that works.
+Perhaps the most critical step you can take to protect your home from termites is to set up annual termite inspections with ABC Home & Commercial.
+Our experienced termite professionals can determine a plan for using termiticides to treat the soil around your home and any wooden structures that may show termite damage.
+If you suspect a termite infestation in your home, you can rely on the pest control specialists at ABC to diagnose the problem and develop a solution that works.

 Learn More